Table of content

 To find out more about this topic, visit our article about top outsourcing destinations.
 It tackles how location may affect, among others, the quality of service.

 Nearshore companies are located ‘close enough’ – a country or two away.
 This may also mean significant changes when it comes to costs or specific technologies.
 However, it doesn’t have to.

 The fact that nearshore companies are within the same region as you may mean way better communication possibilities and easier cooperation due to the same or similar timezone, but it may also mean that the costs will be just like in your home country.

 And isn’t outsourcing about finding the best balance between cost and quality?

-We recommend looking for well-established, rather smaller companies than huge ones.
+We recommend looking for well-established, rather smaller vendors than huge ones.
 This way, you can easier ensure that your project is well-prioritized.
-Large companies may not pay enough attention to less-profitable or smaller projects (especially for small businesses and startups!).
+Large companies may not pay enough attention to less profitable or smaller projects (especially for small businesses and startups!).
 Going to an enterprise giant, you may get a low-priority label straight away or even not get their attention in the first place.

 Too small companies that have not been on the market for too long may not have enough experience or won’t be able to take upon such a heavy workload to meet your business objectives.
 Software developers cannot duplicate themselves.
 Hiring someone special just for your project will take not only time but may end up with additional problems (such as worse communication within the development team).

-Will a small company manage to assign someone for your software maintenance once the development itself is complete?
-It really depends on a particular situation, but the team structure of a smaller offshore team usually does not allow for such bourgeoisie.
+Will a small software development company manage to assign someone for your software maintenance once the development itself is complete?
+We can only guess, but the team structure of a smaller offshore team usually does not allow for such bourgeoisie.

 As always, it’s best to stick with the golden mean.
 Make sure that the company is big enough to provide you with a project manager if you can’t get one yourself.
 They will make sure that everything is on time, within the budget and simply spot on.
 Striking a balance seems to be the best option in every case, especially if you care about your business needs.